The Bay of Kotor

 The Coast

-Our first experience of the coast was down past Budva which is the main tourist hotspot of the country.
-The beaches around here are long and sandy but inevitably packed.
+Our first experience of the coast was down past Budva, which is the main tourist hotspot of the country.
+The beaches around there were long and sandy but inevitably packed.
 As a man with antisocial hardwiring, I was keen to find some quieter and more secluded places for snorkelling and swimming.
 So, we headed further south (on the map we had spied a few small beaches and went to check them out).
 To our horror, these lovely beaches were all private, on the nicest there was a private spa and then next to it was beautiful beach where it was 120 euros to just be there.
 After contemplating stealing beach time from the rich, we turned around and managed to find a small beach that didn’t come with a price tag.
 It was very busy and the sea wasn’t clear.
 Nevertheless, we had fun splashing about but were keen to find somewhere to snorkel and swim properly.

 Laughing in the sea